dell/omnia/docs/source/InstallationGuides/ConfiguringSwitches/index.rst

 **Before you run the playbook**

-Before running infiniband.yml, ensure that SSL Secure Cookies are disabled also HTTP and JSON Gateway need to be enabled on your switch.
+Before running infiniband.yml, ensure that SSL Secure Cookies are disabled.
+Also, HTTP and JSON Gateway need to be enabled on your switch.
 This can be verified by running:

 ``show web`` (To check if SSL Secure Cookies is disabled and HTTP is enabled)